 Inflammatory bowel disease (IBD) can cause inflammation and irritation of the digestive tract and can become dangerous if left untreated.
 If the unpleasant symptoms of IBD are holding you back, Hardeep M. Singh, MD, of Orange County, California, is ready to help.
 With treatment, you can manage your symptoms and even put your disease into long-term remission.
 Call the office today or make an appointment online.
-The practice is proud to serve the surrounding areas of Santa Ana, Irvine, and Newport Beach.
+The practice is proud to serve the surrounding areas of Irvine, Newport Beach and Orange.

 IBD is an umbrella term to describe any disease that causes inflammation in the digestive tract.
 The two main types of IBD are Crohn’s disease and ulcerative colitis, which have different causes but similar symptoms.

 Whether you have Crohn’s or ulcerative colitis, the symptoms of IBD most often include:

 These symptoms can quickly become debilitating without treatment, so it’s important to see a doctor if you think you have symptoms of IBD.
 With treatment, the disease can be managed, but if left ignored, IBD could cause serious and life-threatening complications.

 Both of these forms of IBD cause swelling and irritation of the tissues in your digestive tract, but they cause this inflammation in different ways.